SolarReviews scoring system to rank the best solar panel manufacturers

 We answer the question by looking at several indicators of financial health.

 Next, we look at revenue.
 We assign points to companies based on the size of their overall revenue, as we deem larger manufacturers more likely to survive.
-Large manufacturers with revenue north of $2 billion earn the maximum number of points, while smaller players with under $100 million in revenue earn the least.
+Large manufacturers with revenue north of $2 billion earn the maximum number of points, while smaller players with under $100 million earn the least.

 4. Warranty - 10%